mahyuddin/TEVO-Black-Widow-Community-Guide/chapter02/recommended-prints.md

-##2.7 Recommended prints to start with
+##2.7 Recommended Prints to Start With
 Parts you might like to print to enhance the machine performance at start up.